Large scale clean-ups and discarding of items is not always a recommended practice when dealing with environments affected by hoarding and squalor.

 What can be done to help?

-One way to assist in de-cluttering a home is to enlist help from a specialist cleaning agency.
+One way to assist in de-cluttering a home is to enlist help from a professional decluttering and cleaning service.
 These agencies have experience working with clients who have collecting tendencies and adopt a compassionate and understanding approach to the process.

 Once a home has been cleaned, Council can assist with the removal of hard rubbish.
 For further information on Council’s Hard Waste Collection Service visit the website or phone 1300 88 22 33.